hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/mean_variance.rst

 Research Notebooks
 ##################

-The following research notebooks provides a more detailed exploration of the algorithm as outlined at the back of Ch16 in Advances in Financial Machine Learning.
+The following research notebooks provide a more detailed exploration of the algorithm.

 * `Chapter 16 Exercise Notebook`_